Do you want to:

-Orthokeratology is the use of contact lenses to mould the shape of the cornea to reduce or correct myopic (short sighted) errors of the eye.
+Orthokeratology is the use of contact lenses to mould the shape of the cornea to reduce or correct refractive errors, normally short-sightedness, of the eye.

 In some ways it is similar to the use of dental braces by an orthodontist to straighten crooked teeth.
 The main difference is that if a tooth position is corrected for some months it will usually stay in the new position.
 The cornea is highly elastic however, and always returns to its original shape.
 For this reason retainer lenses are worn several nights per week even after the ideal corneal shape has been achieved.